nextzlog/ats4/README.md

 }
 ```

-We recommend that you utilize the BASIC authentication in addition to SSH authentication to protect the private pages.
+Make sure that unauthorized clients cannot access administration pages under `/admin`.
+Expose port 80 of the container to the internet so that the administration page cannot be accessed.

 ### Email

-Open the system configuration file [`conf/application.conf`](conf/application.conf).
+Create the system configuration file `ats.conf` as follows:
-You will find the mail settings as follows:

 ```ini
 # Typesafe Mailer Plugin